Skip to main contentScroll Top

 Paris, to give you an idea, is at 11,5 m², decent but misleading, because it is largely due to the integration of the Bois de Vincennes and especially the Bois de Boulogne, otherwise we arrive at only 5,8 m² per inhabitant in the center.

-So while the figures vary depending on the calculation methods, we often see cities like Reykjavik, Auckland, Bratislava or Sydney appearing as the greenest cities.
-Whereas if we look for the same figure of green space per inhabitant, we see that Sydney, for example, would currently have "only" 18 m², far behind Singapore which, strangely, does not appear in any ranking of these green cities that I was able to find while writing this article.
+So, the figures vary depending on the calculation methods, and cities like Reykjavik, Auckland, Bratislava, or Sydney often appear as the greenest cities.
+However, if you look up the same figure for green space per inhabitant, you see that Sydney, for example, currently has "only" 18 m², far behind Singapore, which, strangely enough, doesn't appear in any of the green city rankings I could find while writing this article.

-What we need to remember is that the city has ambitions: to be a resolutely modern, clean city that cares about its inhabitants.
-Singapore has understood that development can be achieved without sacrificing its green spaces.
-It is a model in Asia, because clearly, in this respect, there is a lot of progress to be made in the main metropolises of Southeast Asia.
-The only one that is also a good student is Kuala Lumpur (surprisingly!), with 44 m² of green spaces.
+The key takeaway is that the city has ambitions: to be a resolutely modern, clean city that cares about its residents.
+Singapore has understood that development can happen without sacrificing its green spaces.
+It is a model in Asia, because clearly, in this respect, there is much progress to be made in the major metropolises of Southeast Asia.
+The only other city that is also a good student is Kuala Lumpur (surprisingly!), with 44 square meters of green space.

 gardens by the bay - singapore